amblerhq/withCSV/README.md

 The `query` method also allows you to select columns on your file.
 The resulting instance exposes the querying API, which can be split in two groups :

-⛓️ chainable methods which are stacked in a pipeline through which every row will be processed one by one 🚧 terminator methods which will trigger the reading of the file, and the processing of each row through the pipeline.
+⛓️ chainable methods which are stacked in a pipeline through which every row will be processed one by one

+🚧 terminator methods which will trigger the reading of the file, and the processing of each row through the pipeline

 **Only one terminator method can be present.** It will return a promise which resolves to the output of your pipeline.